wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 <a name="UsinganExternalStemmer"></a>
 ### Using an External Stemmer  <small>[ [TOC](#TOC) ]</small>

-As I ran out of Elasticsearch analyzers to test, I started looking for stemmers (and potentially other morphological analysis software, but mostly stemmers) that could be wrapped up into Elasticsearch analyzers.
-I didn't want to necessarily have to do all the work to create an Elasticsearch analyzer (which could also involve changing the programming language of the stemmer) just to be able to test it.
+As I ran out of search analyzers to test, I started looking for stemmers (and potentially other morphological analysis software, but mostly stemmers) that could be wrapped up into search analyzers.
+I didn't want to necessarily have to do all the work to create a search analyzer (which could also involve changing the programming language of the stemmer) just to be able to test it.
 So I built out a way to outsource part of the analysis to an external, command line stemmer (or other analysis software).

 The stemmers I've played with have different input and output formats, but they all seem to be able to handle taking one token per line and returning one token per line.

-So, after configuring an Elasticsearch analyzer with some basic tokenization and maybe basic normalization—I used the standard tokenizer and ICU Normalizer—you can use an external stemmer as follows.
+So, after configuring a search analyzer with some basic tokenization and maybe basic normalization—I used the standard tokenizer and ICU Normalizer—you can use an external stemmer as follows.

 * **Generate Stemmer Input File:** Use `-1` (for "one-token-per-line") to generate a one-token-per-line file that can be fed to the stemmer.
 It will also generate a corresponding